 - Transmission

 - PJM Energy Market

 - Generation and transmission interconnection

 - Reserve

-- Accounting and Billing
+- · Accounting and Billing

 - PJM administrative services

-For a complete list of all PJM Manuals, go to www.pjm.com and select "Manuals" under the "Documents" tab.
+For a complete list of all PJM Manuals, go to the Library section on PJM.com.

 About This Manual

 The PJM Manual for Energy & Ancillary Services Market Operations is one of a series of manuals within the PJM Energy Market manuals.
 This manual focuses on the day-ahead and hourly scheduling activities that are performed by the PJM staff and the PJM Members.
 The manual describes the rules and procedures that are followed to schedule resources.